Awni00/abstract_transformer/iclr/mxrQ.md

 > The theorem in 2.4 gets very little play, and I'm not sure how important it is.
 I'd recommend either relegating this entirely to the appendix, or spending a bit more time explaining why it matters here.
 (One issue is that plain-vanilla transformers are computationally very powerful already, so it's not clear what this theorem adds.)

 Thank you for this feedback on exposition.

-Part of our expositional *intent* behind placing the theorem in the main text of the paper is to try to give some intuition about the class of functions that relational attention computes, which we thought might be helpful for readers who like more formal statements.
+Our intention for placing the theorem in the main text of the paper is to try to give some intuition about the class of functions that relational attention computes, which we thought might be helpful for readers who like more formal statements.
 In particular, the theorem aims to make clear how the attention criterion is decoupled from the relation being modeled.

 But given your feedback, we will carefully think about the presentation of this Theorem, and perhaps either expand on its significance or move it to the appendix.